March 21, 2018

-Community Development Minister responds to the Caribou Mountains Wildland Management Plan Advisory Committee’s requests (March 29) with the following points and concessions:
+In April, the Community Development Minister responds to the Caribou Mountains Wildland Management Plan Advisory Committee’s requests (March 29) with the following points and concessions:

 • Existing commercial trapping in Caribou Mountains Wildland will be honoured.
 Community Development will consider waiving the annual fee associated with leases issued for trappers’ cabins.